ajaykumarns/ajaykumarns.github.io/content/post/my-journey-to-being-fit.md

 # Conclusion

-I will continue to keep this page updated as and when I find new things as well as my progress.
-This may be a cliche but there are no shortcuts to reducing body weight.
-I've come to the realization that this requires a lifetime change in diet and lifestyle.
+This is a continuous journey.
+Sustainable weight loss requires a lifelong change in diet and lifestyle.
+I’ll keep this page updated with new insights and progress.

-I hope you find this information helpful!
-Let me know if you have any questions or need further clarification.
+Feel free to reach out with questions or suggestions!

 ---

-*This is just one person's journey, and individual results may vary.
-Always ensure safety when trying new supplements.*
+*Disclaimer: Always consult a professional before making significant changes to your diet or fitness routine.*